noejon/noejon.com/src/content/posts/the-software-developer-interview-conundrum-part-1.md

 - Code review interviews
 - Case Study

 There is no perfect solution to the software developer interview conundrum.

-The approach that I am suggesting at the end of this article is just my point of view and is most likely not going to be perfect and might not be suitable for you.
-Each person and each company that interviews will have their preferred style which makes it a difficult area to navigate for software developers.
+Each person and each company that interviews have their preferred style, which makes it a difficult area to navigate for software developers.

-Next we'll dive into these interview styles, discussing pros and cons and I'll add my vision on those tests.
+Next we'll dive into these interview styles, discussing pros and cons.
+I will add my vision on those tests.

 ## The Big Four (Six actually but for some reason it's always a Big Four) of Software Interviews